EFS-OpenSource/superb-data-kraken-frontend/README.md

 **Superb Data Kraken Frontend** is the frontend component of the Superb Data Kraken project.
 It provides a
 user-friendly interface for interacting with and managing data using the Superb Data Kraken backend.
-It uses React and Typescript in
+It uses the React library and is written in Typescript.

 ## Table of Contents